Mouse-GYM/auto-trainer/README.md

 *Work in Progress* - there may be out of date or missing information.

 ## Requirements
-Absent specific camera support, *Auto Trainer* is independent of platform and Python version.
+Absent specific camera support, *Auto Trainer* is independent of platform and Python version >= 3.8.
 Choice of cameras may place requirements on platform or Python version.

 ### Teledyne/Blackfly Camera Support